Alpha Release: Definition and 5 Steps To Get There

 After testers identify any existing performance issues or point out possible product enhancements, it’s your team’s job to iterate.
 This means making bug fixes, perfecting new features, and solidifying your product’s capacity for a user of any kind.

 Only after these product development changes are made can the following release versions be produced:

 - Beta Release: Often referred to as the beta version, the beta release allows for broader testing with a group of end users.
 The beta phase is meant to work out the final kinks in the product, which should now be feature complete.
 Beta testing is the final major pre-release step.

 - Production Release: Otherwise known as the first major release of the final version of your product.
 You’ve learned from and iterated on test cases and have launched your product to the public.
 This isn’t to say that there won’t be more major and minor releases the correct problems as they arise in the future.

 Take Your Time When Building Up to an Alpha Release

-It's clear to see that a lot of hard work and effort needs to go into the pre-alpha stage as you prepare for an alpha release.
+It's clear that a lot of hard work and effort must go into the pre-alpha stage as you prepare for an alpha release.
 These early stages should not be rushed, as it's easy for mistakes to be made, bugs to appear in the code, and delays to occur if the process is pushed along too hastily.